Soopro/peon/README.md

 # Peon

-A front-end constructing helper.
+A front-end develop helper.

-Peon is much week than grunt, he can only set on task at once.
-He is better work with shell script.
+1. Start dev server with SimpleHTTPServer or Harp.
+2. Watching file changes for coffee less and jade.
+3. Build static files from task config.

 ==============
 I build peon is becuase we are python project team, sometime grunt or gulp can't full fill our needs, custom nodejs scripts is too hard for my team, but python is much more easier...